Policy Learning with Asymmetric Counterfactual Utilities: Preliminaries

+where $\tau(x) \equiv \E(Y(1)-Y(0) \mid X = x) = m(1,x)-m(0,x)$ is the conditional average treatment effect (CATE) given the covariates $X = x$.
+Comparing two policies to each other allows us to leave the baseline utility for not treating a unit in principal stratum $(y_1, y_0)$, $u(0; y_1, y_0)$ unspecified.
+In Appendix~\ref{sec:maximin} we directly consider the expected utility of a single policy, and connect choices of the baseline utility to our discussion below.

-There are three components that contribute differently to the regret in Equation \eqref{eq:regret}.
-First, the difference in the expected treatment effects for those treated under policy $\varpi$ and policy $\pi$, which is scaled by the utility gain for a useful treatment $u_g$, represents a symmetric component of the utility, where we compare the marginal benefits of the policies.
-The second component is an asymmetric adjustment term, and relates to the probability of belonging to the group for whom the treatment is harmful (principal stratum with $(y_1,y_0)=(0, 1)$).
+Three components contribute to the expected utility loss in Eqn~\eqref{eq:regret}.
+First, the difference in the expected treatment effects for those treated under policies $\varpi$ and $\pi$, scaled by the utility gain for a useful treatment $u_g$, represents a symmetric component of the utility, where we compare the marginal benefits of the policies.
+The second component is an asymmetric adjustment term, and relates to the probability of belonging to the principal stratum for whom the treatment is harmful (i.e., $(y_1,y_0)=(0, 1)$).
 This can counteract the marginal benefit of treatment and is scaled by the difference between the utility gain for a useful treatment and the loss for a harmful treatment, i.e., $u_g - u_l$.
 The final term $c$ corresponds to the difference in the overall costs of the two policies.

-The first and third components, the difference in effects and costs are point identifiable under Assumption~\ref{a:ignore}.
-The second component, however, is only \emph{partially identifiable} due to the unidentifiability of principal score $e_{01}(\cdot)$.
-We use the $e_{01}$ subscript for the regret in Equation~\eqref{eq:regret} to signify this fact.
+The first and third components, the difference in effects and costs, are point identifiable under Assumption~\ref{a:ignore}.
+The second component, however, is only \emph{partially identifiable} due to the unidentifiability of the principal score $e_{01}(\cdot)$.
+We use the $e_{01}$ subscript for the expected utility loss in Eqn~\eqref{eq:regret} to signify this fact.
 Therefore, we cannot pinpoint whether any policy is superior to any other policy in general.
 The remainder of this paper focuses on handling this ambiguity.

-\paragraph{Constrained formulation.} While we have arrived at the objective defined in Equation~\eqref{eq:regret} through a utility-based framework, we can also characterize this decision problem in the following constrained form,